drogonframework/drogon/README.md

 English | [简体中文](./README.zh-CN.md) | [繁體中文](./README.zh-TW.md)
 ### Overview
 **Drogon** is a C++17/20 based HTTP application framework.
-Drogon can be used to easily build various types of web application server programs using C++. **Drogon** is the name of a dragon in the American TV series "Game of Thrones" that I really like.
+Drogon can be used to easily build various types of web application server programs using C++. **Drogon** is the name of a dragon from the American TV series *Game of Thrones*, which I really enjoy.

 Drogon is a cross-platform framework, It supports Linux, macOS, FreeBSD, OpenBSD, HaikuOS, and Windows.
 Its main features are as follows: